Scott St. George

 Short blurbs on our latest products, upcoming meetings, and research opportunities at the University of Minnesota's Center for Dendrochronology.

-Does signal-free detrending increase coherence across spatial scales within large tree-ring networks?
+Does signal-free detrending increase chronology coherence in large tree-ring networks?

 Increased drought intensity tracks warming in the United States’ largest river basin